Kiemen-Lab/GeoJSON2XML/README.md

    > ⚠️ **Warning:**
    > After installing the package, restart your IDE and activate the environment again using `conda activate GeoJSON2XML` to ensure all the dependencies are properly loaded.

+## ⚙️ How to Use

+1. **Prepare Your GeoJSON Files**:
+   Place all the GeoJSON files you want to convert into a single folder.
+This ensures consistent label ordering across all files.

+2. **Run the Jupyter Notebook**:
+   Open the `GeoJSON2XML.ipynb` notebook in your Jupyter environment.
+Follow these steps:

+   - Import the required module:
+     ```python
+     from base import *
+     ```
+   - Set the path to your folder containing GeoJSON files:
+     ```python
+     folder_path = r'path to GeoJSON files'
+     ```
+   - Run the conversion:
+     ```python
+     GeoJSON2XML(folder_path)
+     ```

+   This will process all GeoJSON files in the specified folder and generate corresponding XML files.

+3. **Check the Output**:
+   The XML files will be saved in the same folder as the input GeoJSON files, with the `.xml` extension.

 ## ⚠️ Important Warnings

 1. **Consistent Layer Order**:
    To ensure that the generated XML files maintain the same order of layers, **all GeoJSON files that are to be converted must be placed in the same folder**.
 This guarantees consistent label ordering across all files.

 Happy converting! 🎉